Business Incubation programs in Pakistan

 Usman Butt’s startup, RepairDesk, a cloud-based point of sale and customer relationship management software, has previously been incubated at LUMS Center for Entrepreneurship and is now enrolled in PlanX program.
 Sharing his experience, he says,

 “LUMS Center for Entrepreneurship (LCE) played a huge role in what we are today.”

 He frankly tells me that before joining the incubator, he was clueless about a lot of things.
-But during the incubation, he learned about sales, marketing, funding raising – in short, how everything works.
+But during the incubation, he learned about sales, marketing, fund raising – in short, how everything works.
 Khurram Zafar, Executive Director of LUMS Entrepreneurship Center, opened his own network for the whole batch.
-Which helped in seeking advice and improving on the product.

 “When starting EdJunction, an office space was the most crucial thing for us.
 People do not like to work at someones’ home.
 They feel their future is more secure at a proper office space — and we provided them with it, all thanks to the incubator.”